 In recent decades, women’s work experience and educational attainment have increased dramatically—but for too many women, especially women of color, job and income prospects remain bleak.
-Women make up two-thirds of the over 23 million workers in low-wage jobs (defined as jobs that typically pay $10.50 per hour or less), though they make up slightly less than half of the workforce as a whole.
+In 2016, women made up nearly two-thirds of the nearly 24 million workers in low-wage jobs (defined as jobs that typically pay $11.50 per hour or less), though they make up slightly less than half (47 percent) of the workforce as a whole.
 Women of color are particularly overrepresented in these jobs.
-Wages of $10.50 per hour leave a full-time working mother of two with an annual income scarcely above the poverty line, and many low-wage jobs pay just the federal minimum wage of $7.25 per hour.
+Wages of $11.50 per hour leave a full-time working mother of two with an annual income uncomfortably close to the poverty line, and many low-wage jobs pay just the federal minimum wage of $7.25 per hour.

 - Among these five occupations:

 - The top four (all except software applications developers) are female-dominated, with workforces that are at least 60 percent women.

 - Three of the five jobs are both female-dominated and low-wage.
 These jobs are personal care aides, home health aides, and combined food preparation and serving workers (including fast food workers).

 - In 2017, personal care aides typically made $11.11 per hour or about $23,100 a year.
 Home health aides typically made $11.16 per hour, which translates to about $23,200 per year.
 Combined food preparation and serving workers typically made $9.70 per hour or close to $20,200 annually.

 - More than one in six women working in the three low-wage, high-growth jobs in 2016 had incomes below the federal poverty line.

 - In 2017, only one of the top five jobs, software applications developers, was high-wage, typically paying almost $50 per hour ($48.94 per hour or just under $101,800 annually)—and women made up only 19 percent of that workforce.